Meet the Mission

 - The Fund encourages Canadian alpine managers and researchers to apply for grants.

 Start-up projects are encouraged.
 The Fund generally does not support long-term or programmatic needs for more than a year or two.
 However, please be sure to contact a Board member should your program continue to need assistance.
-The average grant award is $3,000 but larger or smaller grants will be considered.
+Past grant awards range from $500 to $7,000, although larger applications are encouraged.

 Project payment will take place on a reimbursement basis.
 The project sponsor must incur all costs for project completion, and should only submit a request for reimbursement once work is completed, all deliverables are received, and a final report is approved by the board.
 Working capital advances may be approved on a case-by-case basis.